Mount Bromo: Sunrise Hikes to Indonesia’s Iconic Volcano

 Guides and porters

 Food & water

 Climbing Mount Bromo Indonesia - Safety & Accessibility

 East Java overall enjoys mild weather throughout the year but the best time to plan a trip is during the dry season between May and August.
 Daytime temperatures within the Park seldom range over 20 degrees Celsius and night time temperatures can drop to single digits, especially on the mountain tops.
 While aiming for the dry season, zero in on June to visit Mount Bromo if you can, to coincide with the Tenggerese festival of Yadnya Kasada.
 On the 14th day of the month-long festival the villagers climb up to Mount Bromo and throw offerings into the crater for good health and prosperity.

 Volcanic activity: Mount Bromo, with its top almost completely blown off, is still a very active volcano and at times of high activity, it could be shut to visitors.
 The sand on your way up, or sulphur fumes near the crater rim can lead to breathing difficulties.

 Slips and falls: Up at the rim of the crater, there is a one meter ledge with safety rails to help you peer into the crater safely, but at points the safety railing may be missing and one needs to be very cautious in walking around.

-Some visitors have also reported being ripped off by scamsters posing as park officials so make sure to check for identity before handing over money in the name of entrance fees and permits.
+Some visitors have also reported being ripped off by scammers posing as Park officials so be sure to check for identity before handing over money in the name of entrance fees.

 Indonesia is generally considered a safe country for women, and since this is a bustling tourist space, women travelling solo or in groups have little to fear.